See all Profiles

 Biography

-Jennifer D. Williams is an Assistant Professor of English at Howard University in Washington, DC.
+Jennifer D. Williams is an associate professor of Literature and Writing at Howard University in Washington, DC.
 Her research and teaching interests include twentieth and twenty-first century African American literature and women's, gender, and sexuality studies.
-Dr. Williams is completing a book on Black women’s literature and urban segregation.
+Williams is completing a book on Black women’s literature and urban segregation.
 You can find her other publications in A/B: Autobiography StudiesThe Black ScholarMeridians, and Contemporary Women's Writing, among other places.

 Education & Expertise